jeanniesitu/happiness-project/README.md

 # happiness-project

 Welcome to the Happiness Project!
+Developers: Jeannie Situ, Evelyn Liu, Apoorva Jami, and Thanu Avirneni

-Project Vision: Build happiness in the world
+Our Vision: To build happiness in the world

 Problem statement: